jsgram-framework/route/README.md

 Saving the static routes in a hashmap and dynamic in the radix tree is the fastest for matching http requests.

+Only Radix Tree without the hashmap is also possible.

 ````javascript

 //es 6